larammerce/docs/8.x/core-concepts/admin-requests.md

 As an example, let's consider a scenario where a request is sent to the `/any-URL` endpoint, which is intended for the client-side, while requests sent to the `/admin/any-URL` endpoint are intended for the server-side (admin).
 Suppose there is a `Product` class that has an accessor method.
 Within this method, it can be specified that if the incoming request is from the admin side, the pure price of the product should be returned, but if the request is from the client side (based on the URL), then the discounted price should be returned instead.

 To achieve this functionality, a middleware layer is utilized that analyzes the incoming request using a defined detector mechanism.
-If the authenticated user is an admin, the middleware notifies all relevant components of this fact so that they can generate the appropriate response.
+If the authenticated user is an admin, the middleware informs all relevant components of this fact so that they can generate the appropriate response.

 :::tip Class Accessor
 Accessor is a method or property that provides access to the private members of a class from outside the class.